 7. Invest in Smart Technology

 Smart TVs that connect to streaming services, smart lighting with sensors and dimmers, and smart locks that enable self check-in are sure to appeal to technology-loving millennials.
-(Self check-in in and of itself is a huge convenience booster.)
-To ensure your guests’ electronic needs are met, have plenty of outlets, adapters, and chargers available in every room of your vacation rental.
+There’re numerous advantages of self check-in; the primary one is it boosts convenience both for property owners as well as for guests.
+Additionally to ensure your guests’ electronic needs are met, have plenty of outlets, adapters, and chargers available in every room of your vacation rental.

 8. Stock the Kitchen